diegoulloao/ioquake3-server-gcloud/README.md

 **Important** 💡

-You only need to do this process once, after that, you will need to rebuild the image only if changes are applied to your `server.cnf` file.
+You only need to do this process once, after that, you will need to rebuild the image only if changes are applied to your `server.cfg` file.

 Next time you want to run your server locally just use the `./q3s start` command.